NativeInstruments/gocept.amqprun/README.rst

   it.)

 * A message handler handles exactly one message at a time.
-Multiple messages can be processed at the same time using threads.
-Those threads are called *workers*.
+Multiple messages can be processed at the same time using multiple processes.
+(Each process is single-threaded.)

 Things you don't need to take care of
 =====================================

-* Threading of multiple workers

 * Socket handling and locking for communicating with the AMQP broker